Registered Agents and Your Oregon LLC

-Assign Your Oregon Registered Agent When You Form Your OR LLC
+Assign Your Oregon Registered Agent When You Form Your LLC

 Your business needs to have an Oregon Registered Agent Service as soon as it’s formed.
 You can achieve this through one of the following methods.

-File Articles of Organization With the Oregon Secretary of State
+File Certificate of Organization with the Oregon Secretary of State

-You will need to include details of your Registered Agent in your Articles of Organization.
-This is the form that you file with the OR Secretary of State to formally
+You will need to include details of your Registered Agent in your Certificate of Organization.
+This is the form that you file with the OR Secretary of State to formally create your business.

 Incorporate Through Incfile and Get a Free Oregon Registered Agent